 What do you think the impact of your research will be and for whom?

-Set themselves ambitious but achievable goals with timeframes.
+What makes this approach effective: Set themselves ambitious but achievable goals with timeframes.

 - In the short to medium term (-1 to 5 years after study) for the study findings to have real influence in shaping and refining national policy and guidelines on the delivery of Transforming Care and the provision of community placements for those with learning disabilities.